openaps/AndroidAPSdocs/docs/EN/Usage/Custom_Watchface_Reference.md

 This page is for designers of new Watchfaces.
 It will list all the keywords and features available when you want to create or animate a new watchface.

+- New features and keys available in Custom Watchface V2 (Wear apk 3.3.0 or above) are available [here](cwf-reference-new-v2-features)

 ## Custom Watchface Format

 Custom Watchface is an open format designed for AAPS and associated to the new "AAPS (Custom)" watchface available on Watch.